-The preparation of this annual report has provided an opportunity to reflect on our progress towards closing the gender pay gap further and will help us to measure the impact of our actions to date and determine what more we need to do to further close the gaps and ensure that the downward trend continues.
+I am pleased to note that the university continues to see a downward trend in the gender pay gap from 11.96% mean in 2019 to 9.36% and 12.04% median to 7.32% during the same period for core employees.
 A significant contributor to the current gender pay gap is the lower number of women than men in senior academic roles.
-Since 2018, the gender balance of men and women in Professor grades has improved from 70% M/30 F% to 60% M/40% F. There has also been a modest increase in the proportion of women in Full Professor roles, from 24% to 28%.
+Since 2018, the gender balance of men and women in Professor grades has improved from 70% M/30 F% to 55% M/45% F. There has also been increase in the proportion of women in senior academic posts, from 25% (2019) to 35% (2022).
 Further increasing the representation of women in these roles will help to ensure that we have a more balanced distribution of gender at roles of all levels.

-A gender pay gap has also been identified amongst the Professional and Support staff cohort of 9.27%.
+A gender pay gap has also been identified amongst the Professional and Support staff cohort of 6.18%.
 This area has a greater proportion of women than men, though it is noted that there is a greater proportion of men occupying senior positions.
-Athena SWAN (an externally accredited application process recognising efforts to achieve gender equality in academia) has now expanded to Professional/Support Units and this process will allow for a detailed review of any gender inequalities amongst this cohort and the development of a dedicated gender equality action plan to address gaps.
+Athena SWAN has now expanded to Professional/Support Units and this process will allow for a detailed review of any gender inequalities amongst this cohort and the development of a dedicated gender equality action plan to address gaps.